 Thinking an extended lunch?
 Go a little bit further to Crab Farm Winery.
 Or do the whole lot and check out numerous dining venues on the Ahuriri or Napier waterfront for a later booking.
 A recommended stop if you enjoy wines is the Urban Winery, check out the famous 'Egg' and taste Tony Bish Wines, located in the historic National Tobacco Company Art Deco building, Ahuriri.

-The SH underpass's at Ahuriri Lagoon can sometimes get trail surface flooding, at high tides.
+The underpasses at Ahuriri Lagoon can sometimes get trail surface flooding, at high tides.
 If wet, dismount and walk your bike through.
-On Airport/Westshore side the detour is to double back and use Watchman Rd as an alternative.
+On the Airport/Westshore side the detour is to double back and use Watchman Rd as an alternative.

 Trail Status: Open